Puerto Princesa Palawan, Philippines Travel Guide

 The combination of coastal proximity and mountainous backdrop makes Puerto Princesa a distinct destination for both relaxation and adventure.

-Its natural deepwater harbor caused it to be a suitable naval port, supporting the Spanish existence in the region.
+Its natural deepwater harbor caused it to be a suitable naval port, supporting the Spanish presence in the region.
 The city’s early growth was slow, mainly serving as a penal colony and a base for military operations.

 Following WWII, the city grew into a provincial seat of government and a hub for trade and administration.